TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/4-Property-mapping.rst

     The property mapper will not check the validation rules.
 The result will be whatever the input is.

-.. todo: Since `ObjectManager::get()` is deprecated, this example needs to be updated to reflect DI.

 Allow mapping of sub-properties
 ===============================